Chesterton Mill: A Brief History

 Traditionally such places have been schools, churches, pubs, parks and cafés, but they have also been iconic local business and institutions.
 One such place was Chesterton Mill, which thrived for over 100 years from the late 1840s producing grain and flour for Cambridge bakeries, delivered to the city by horse and cart.

-Known locally as French’s Mill after William French, who began milling here in 1847, the sails and milling stones of this imposing smock mill turned grain into flour until 1955 when the French family business closed.
+Known locally as French’s Mill after William French, who began milling here in 1850, the sails and milling stones of this imposing smock mill turned grain into flour until 1955 when the French family business closed.

-The family left its mark on the area – the road which leads to the mill today is called French’s Road – and the mill itself still stands proudly some 173 years after it was built, albeit without its sails which were removed in 1912.
+The family left its mark on the area – the road which leads to the mill today is called French’s Road – and the mill itself still stands proudly some 178 years after it was built, albeit without its sails which were removed in 1912.

-The urban winery – a first for Cambridge - follows in the footsteps of city-based wineries in London, New York and Paris.
-The winery will offer a focal point for the site and bring a production facility back to Chesterton Mill for the first time in more than 60 years.
-We plan to sell wine straight from the cellar door to consumers - you can't get more local than that.
+The urban winery – a first for Cambridge - follows in the footsteps of city-based wineries in London, Cape Town, New York and Paris.
+It offer a focal point for the site and brings a production facility back to Chesterton Mill for the first time in more than 60 years.

-Gutter & Stars – putting the wind back in the sails of Chesterton Mill.
+Gutter&Stars - putting the wind back in the sails of Chesterton Mill.